 Of all the people in my family, I was the last person anyone expected to inherit the Hinterlander from our eccentric Uncle.
-I was fresh from graduating at the University, my whole career path laid out before me to be a first-rate librarian, and I was waiting to hear back from some promising prospects.
-Gathered around at the reading of the will, I’d expected a knick-knack, or maybe some of his books from his travels around the world, but the lawyer read:
+I was fresh from graduating at the University, with my whole career path laid out before me to be a first-rate librarian, and I was waiting to hear back from some promising prospects.
+Gathered around at the reading of the will, I’d expected a knick-knack, or some of his books from his travels around the world, but the lawyer read:

 “To my niece, Alexandra Schau, I leave my Hinterlander.”

 Silence fell over the room as all eyes turned to me.
 There was surprise, but mostly anger, as I’d just inherited the most valuable ‘thing’ from Uncle Eckehard’s estate.

 I cleared my throat and pushed my black, curved frame glasses up the bridge of my nose with my index finger.